THE FLOWER READER

 Devastated, Rinette demands justice from the queen before she will surrender the casket.
 Amid glittering masques and opulent weddings, courtly intrigues and Highland rebellions, the queen’s agents and Rinette herself search for the shadowy assassin.
 They are surrounded by ruthless men from all over Europe who will do anything to force Rinette to give up the casket—threatening her life, stripping her of her beloved castle by the sea, forcing her to marry a man she hates, and driving her from the man she has reluctantly grown to love.
 In the end, the flowers are all she can trust—and only the flowers will lead her safely home to Granmuir.

-More Editions of The Flower Reader: UK on the left, Italy in the center, Germany on the right:
+More Editions of The Flower Reader: UK, Italy and Germany: